 From the first time I saw the glitter trainers trend, I knew I needed some.
-I love how much easier they are to style in basic black and love the unexpected, feminine pop the glitter adds.
+I love how easy they are to style in basic black and love the unexpected, feminine pop the glitter adds.
 Pair them with basic jeans and a t-shirt or dress them up for a night out or even a formal event.
-They are more comfortable than heels and go with almost anything.
+They are more comfortable than heels and surprisingly, go with almost anything.

 Gucci, Valentino, Jimmy Choo, Kate Spade, Puma and Converse have all rolled out gorgeous, totally-wearable glitter trainers this year.
 The only problem is…. designer shoes can get kinda pricey.
 If you’re not ready to make an investment in the trend, this week I created a super-simple DIY to make your own for a fraction of the price.